untiager/EpiGimp-SIMULATED-/README.md

 #### Layer Workflow
 1. **Load Image**: Start by loading a background image (automatically creates background layer)
 2. **Create Layers**: Click "Add" to create new drawing layers for different elements
-3. **Select & Draw**: Click a layer to select it, then use the crayon tool to draw on that specific layer
+3. **Select & Draw**: Click a layer to select it, then use the crayon or brush tool to draw on that specific layer
 4. **Layer Operations**:
    - Toggle visibility to see how different layers interact
    - Delete unwanted layers completely